fjvallarino/monomer/tasks.md

   - Create Dialog
     - Make sure that focus change requests do not leave overlay if active (most likely an if clause is needed in handleFocusChange)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
-  - Think widget config in a similar way to style config (combinator functions)
   - Add testing
     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly